tomahawkins/resume/resume.md

   with traditional garbage collection and manual deallocation?

-* Build a large scale [algae scrubber](https://en.wikipedia.org/wiki/Algae_scrubber) for Lake Erie to combat agricultural runoff and protect water supplies.
+* Build a large scale [algae scrubber](https://en.wikipedia.org/wiki/Algae_scrubber) for Lake Erie and the Gulf of Mexico to combat agricultural runoff, minimize deadzones, and protect water supplies.

 # Skills